 Contact a Somerset County Property Distribution Lawyer

 If you are facing the prospect of divorce, reach out to a detail-oriented, talented, and effective equitable distribution attorney as soon as possible.
 The sooner you start the process of identifying marital assets and selecting those that you would like to retain, the more time you will have to build the strongest legal argument for your side of the case.
 The assets you keep in a divorce can have a lasting impact on your lifestyle post-divorce.
-Contact the Law Offices of Katherine K. Wagner today to schedule your initial consultation.
+Contact Katherine K. Wagner, Attorney At Law today to schedule your initial consultation.